jigx-com/jigx-docs/docs/Getting started/Create an app from scratch/Create Data - Form _ List/Add the form _ list to the Home Hub.md

 # Overview

-In this step, you will add the new customer form and the customer list widgets to the Home Hub of the Jigx mobile app.&#x20;
+In this step, you will add the new customer form and the customer list widgets to the Home Hub of the Jigx mobile app.

 # Steps

 ### Add jigIds to index.jigx file

 1. Click on the `index.jigx` file to add the new customer form and list jigs to appear on the Home Hub screen under the `home` and `calendar` tabs.
 The `jigId` is used to reference the form and list jig that will be displayed, and **save** the project.&#x20;
-2. Your index.jigx file should resemble the code below.&#x20;
+2. Your index.jigx file should resemble the code below.
 :::CodeblockTabs
 index.jigx